apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 For example we'd like to write all author handles into one file, and all hashtags into another file on disk.
 This means we have to split the source stream into two streams which will handle the writing to these different files.

-Elements that can be used to form such "fan-out" (or "fan-in") structures are referred to as "junctions" in Akka Streams.
+Elements that can be used to form such "fan-out" (or "fan-in") structures are referred to as "junctions" in Pekko Streams.
 One of these that we'll be using in this example is called @apidoc[stream.*.Broadcast$], and it emits elements from its input port to all of its output ports.

-Akka Streams intentionally separate the linear stream structures (Flows) from the non-linear, branching ones (Graphs) in order to offer the most convenient API for both of these cases.
+Pekko Streams intentionally separate the linear stream structures (Flows) from the non-linear, branching ones (Graphs) in order to offer the most convenient API for both of these cases.
 Graphs can express arbitrarily complex stream setups at the expense of not reading as familiarly as collection transformations.